kodecocodes/i9t/contacts/contacts.markdown

 # Chapter 11: Contacts

-A long time ago in an operating system far far away, developers used a C API to access the user’s contacts.
-They dealt with the pain of ancient structs and Core Foundation types in an object-oriented world.
+A long time ago, in an operating system far far away, developers accessed a user's contacts on their iOS device with a C API and had to deal with the pain of using ancient structs and Core Foundation types in an object-oriented world.

-This nightmare wasn’t so long ago – even iOS 8 uses this dreaded Address Book framework!
+Actually, this isn't so long ago and far away — this antiquated Address Book framework was still in use as of iOS 8!

-In iOS 9, Apple deprecated the Address Book framework (hoorah!).
-In its stead, they introduced two new frameworks, **Contacts** and **ContactsUI**, with all the modern object-oriented goodness you'd expect.
+Apple deprecated the Address Book framework in iOS 9 — hoorah!
+In its stead, they introduced two powerful object-oriented frameworks to manage user contacts: **Contacts** and **ContactsUI**.
+This chapter will show you how to use these frameworks to do the following:

-The new frameworks are very powerful, and open up many possibilities for developers.
-In this tutorial, you will learn how to do all of the following:

-1. Utilize the ContactsUI framework to display and select contacts.
+1. Use the ContactsUI framework to display and select contacts.
 2. Add contacts to the user's contact store.
 3. Search the user’s contacts and filter using `NSPredicate`.

-Along the way, you will also learn the best practices for dealing with the user’s contacts and how best to take advantage of the Contacts framework.
+Along the way, you'll learn about best practices for dealing with the user’s contacts and how to get the most our of the Contacts framework.

 ## Getting Started

-In this chapter, you will create **RWConnect**, a social network for iOS developers.
-The app has a friends list so you can keep in touch with all the great developers you know via email.
+In this chapter, you'll create the **RWConnect** app, which is a social network for iOS developers.
+The app has a friends list to help you keep in touch with all the great developers you know via email.

->**Note**: I recommend that you use the simulator instead of a real device for this chapter.
-You will want to be able to reset the device in order to test the permissions, and I don't think you want to reset your personal iPhone, do you?
+>**Note**: I highly recommend that you use the simulator instead of a real device to test your app in this chapter; you'll have to reset your device in order to test the app permissions, and you don't want to reset your personal iPhone, do you?

-Open the starter project, named **RWConnect-Starter** and run it on the iPhone 6 Simulator.
+Open the starter project **RWConnect-Starter** and run it on the iPhone 6 Simulator; you'll see a table view with four friends listed, each with a name, picture, and email:

 ![iphone](/images/1-StarterProjectScreenshot.png)

-When the app runs, there is a table view with four friends listed.
-Each friend has a name, a picture, and an email.

-By the time you are done with RWConnect, you will add a lot of new features so that this friends list becomes a lot more friendly. :]
+You'll add more features to your app as you progress through the chapter to make your friends list more...friendly! :]

-Now that you've seen the app in action, it's time to look at the code behind it.

-Open **Friend.swift**.
-In it is a struct named `Friend`, which will represent each friend in the app.
-Notice the `defaultContacts()` method: it returns the same contacts you see in the table.
+Time to look at the code behind the app.
+Open **Friend.swift**; it contains a struct `Friend`, which represents each friend in your app.
+Take note of `defaultContacts()`, which returns the contacts you see in the table.

-Now, open **FriendsViewController.swift**.
-The `friendsList` property is created with the results of `defaultContacts()` to get the sample friends when the app launches.
+Now open **FriendsViewController.swift**; you can see that you create the `friendsList` property with the results of `defaultContacts()` to retrieve the sample friends at launch.

-The `UITableViewDataSource` methods in the view controller are simple.
-The table has one section with a cell for each friend in `friendsList`.
-Each cell shows a picture of a friend as well as all the friend's information.
+The `UITableViewDataSource` methods in the view controller are straightforward; the table has one section with a cell for each friend in `friendsList`.
+Each cell displays a picture of a friend as well as the friend's email.

-It's time to make this app better using the Contacts and ContactsUI frameworks.
-By the time you're done, the user will have a much more familiar experience using their contacts in your app.
+Your first task is to display your device's contacts instead of the default list.

 ## Displaying a Contact

-Open **Main.storyboard** and select the table view cell in the **FriendsViewController**.
+Open **Main.storyboard** and select the table view cell in **FriendsViewController**.

-In the **Attributes Inspector**, open the dropdown menu next to **Accessory** and select **Disclosure Indicator**.
+In the **Attributes Inspector**, open the dropdown menu next to **Accessory** and select **Disclosure Indicator** as shown below:

 ![bordered width=45%](/images/2-AccessoryChoice.png)

-The table view cell now has an arrow on the right, showing the user that selecting the cell shows more information.
+The table view cell now displays an arrow to indicate there's more information available about this user:

 ![bordered width=50%](/images/3-DisclosureIndicator.png)

+Before you can display the friend to the user, you'll need to convert the `Friend` instance into a `CNContact`.

 ### Convert Friends to CNContacts

-Before you can display the friend to the user, you need to convert the `Friend` instance into a `CNContact`.

-In the Contacts framework, a contact is represented by a `CNContact`. `CNContact` has many properties that defines who the contact is, such as `givenName`, `familyName`, `emailAddresses`, and `imageData`.
+The Contacts framework represents contacts as instances of `CNContact`, which contain the contacts' properties such as `givenName`, `familyName`, `emailAddresses`, and `imageData`.

 Open **Friend.swift** and extend it with the following computed property: